HomeArticle

 Analyzed from the first - principles, the inherent defects of traditional OLED doom it to be difficult to adapt to the TV market.

-OLED, or Organic Light - Emitting Diode, is characterized by self - illumination: each pixel can be independently lit or turned off, achieving pure black (no light means black) and infinite contrast, with a strong sense of picture transparency.
-However, the complex process results in a seriously low yield rate of OLED, and the cost is several times that of LCD.
+OLED, or Organic Light - Emitting Diode, is characterized by self - emission: each pixel can be independently lit or turned off, achieving pure black (no light means black) and infinite contrast, with a strong sense of picture transparency.
+However, the complex process results in a very low yield rate of OLED, and the cost is several times that of LCD.

-On the other hand, the stability of the organic materials in OLED decays over time, leading to an irreversible burn - in phenomenon (permanent residual images on the screen, such as the startup image) - which is an unacceptable flaw for home TVs.
+On the other hand, the stability of OLED organic materials will decay over time, resulting in an irreversible burn - in phenomenon (permanent residual images on the screen, such as the startup screen) - which is an unacceptable flaw for home TVs.

-If one blindly invests in traditional OLED, it means that on the industrial chain side, the advantages that the Chinese liquid crystal panel industry has just accumulated will disappear; on the terminal manufacturer side, all brand owners, including TCL, will work for the OLED panel manufacturers that have taken the lead.
+If we blindly invest in traditional OLED, it means that on the industrial chain side, the advantages that the Chinese liquid crystal panel industry has just accumulated will disappear; on the terminal manufacturer side, all brand owners, including TCL, will work for the OLED panel manufacturers that have taken the lead.

 In sharp contrast, Mini LED has great potential: it is in line with LCD technology.
-Around 2017, the area of liquid crystal panels produced in mainland China gradually caught up with that of South Korea.
+Around 2017, the output area of liquid crystal panels in the Chinese mainland had gradually caught up with that of South Korea.
 Relying on this mature supply chain, the Chinese terminal display industry can gain more initiative.
 More importantly, it can reuse the large - scale industrial chains of basic materials such as LCD, chips, and PCBs in China, with the potential to reduce costs through large - scale production.

 Of course, there are also concerns.

-For Mini LED to match the perfect black and infinite contrast of OLED, the backlight zoning technology, precise light - control algorithm, high - density LED chips, display driver chips, and precise packaging equipment and processes need to be mature simultaneously.
+For Mini LED to catch up with the advantages of OLED in achieving perfect black and infinite contrast, the backlight zoning technology, precise light - control algorithm, high - density LED chips, display driver chips, and precise packaging equipment and processes need to be mature simultaneously.

-So, "Should we rely on others in the OLED race, or spend time and R & D costs to break through independently in the Mini LED race?
+So, "Should we rely on others in the OLED track, or should we spend time and R & D costs to break through independently in the Mini LED track?

 The answer is obvious.
 TCL chose the difficult but right path.